 Watch Lollapalooza founder and Jane's Addiction frontman Perry Farrell reveal how Lolla comes together each year:

-Watch Kiiara preview her upcoming set at Lollapalooza 2016 and why it's "kind of funny and really weird" that the first time the Illinois native is attending the Chicago fest is as a performer.
+Watch Kiiara preview her set from Lollapalooza 2016 and why it's "kind of funny and really weird" that the first time the Illinois native is attending the Chicago fest is as a performer.